google-fabric/galley/README.md

 Environments can also have a namespace, such as `.dev.1` or `test.cucumber`.
 If a service does not have a configuration for a namespaced environment, the one for the base environment is used instead.

-Services can be unparametrized on environment.
+Services can be unparameterized on environment.
 For these services, the service will use the same links/ports/environment values for any environment.

 ## Quick start
 ```console